Textile Conservation Lab

 Recent clients have included:

-- The Memorial Art Gallery, Rochester, New York - The Lab worked to survey over 600 pieces from MAG's collection and advised the museum on creating new, appropriate storage.
+- The Memorial Art Gallery, Rochester, New York, where the Lab worked to survey over 600 pieces from MAG's collection and advised the museum on creating new, appropriate storage.

 - The Harvard Club, New York City